Master's in Professional Writing Program

 - Creative Writing (non-fiction/fiction)

-Apply to the Master's in Professional Writing Program.
+Apply now.
 We consider applications on a rolling basis.
 The graduate studies office will provide us with your application as soon as all materials have been submitted.

 Questions?
 Email the English department's Director of Graduate Programs.